 It’s also important that you floss your teeth every day.
 Brushing can only clean the surfaces of your teeth that the brush can reach.
 You want to make sure you’re fully cleaning all your teeth.
 Floss gets the places that your toothbrush can’t reach.
 Use a section of floss from 12-18 inches in length and wrap it around the index finger of each hand, stabilizing it with your thumb.
 Work the floss gently between your teeth, then work it gently back out.
 Clean the floss off before working it down between the next two teeth, and regularly move on to a new section of floss.

 If you are having trouble flossing, try a different tool.
 We don’t have evidence that any type of dental floss is better than the others, except that the one you use is better than any you don’t.
 Try different styles of dental floss until you find one that is comfortable and effective for you.
 This could include dental flossers, interdental brushes, and even water flossers.

 We’re Here for Your Dental Emergency

-At BKS Dental, we’re happy to continue to serve our patients’ emergency needs during this trying time.
-If you need emergency dental care in Jefferson County, please call (920) 563-7323 today for an appointment with a dentist at our office in Fort Atkinson.
+At BKS Dental, we’re happy to continue to serve our patients’ dentistry needs during this time with additional safety precautions to keep you and our staff safe.
+If you need dental care in Jefferson County, please call (920) 563-7323 today for an appointment with a dentist at our office in Fort Atkinson.